KavinduGD/docker_k8/00-2-k8-short-note/03-objects/readme.md

 - **These volumes can be static or dynamically provisioned.**

+- 🛑 🚫 If you want a separate volume per pod, Deployment cannot do that.
+Only StatefulSets support volumeClaimTemplates → one PVC per pod.

 ## Headless Service

 - **In Kubernetes, a headless service is a Service without a cluster IP.**